 11 a.m., 1 and 3 p.m.

 Battleship Wisconsin Topside Tours.
 Ages 8 and up.

+Requires purchase of a Gold Ticket.
 Explore previously sealed off areas of the Battleship during this fascinating guided tour.
 Includes the Administration area, radio room, main deck enlisted berthing, captain's cabin and sleeping quarters, flag bridge and combat engagement center.
 This tour involves climbing up to 4 decks and entering small spaces.
 Participants must be physically fit and wear comfortable walking shoes.

 Main Street U.S.N., Ages 8 and up.

 12:30 and 3:30 p.m.